 I have always recommended the Four Barrel Stroke for Full Power -- but only

-for Hitters.
 Any post you saw recommending a Three Barrel maximum applied

 only to Swingers.
 There were many posts on other sites earlier this year --